-Read and use the case papers for our legal challenge to the UK government over its backing of a climate-wrecking gas megaproject in Mozambique.
-That backing included providing over $1 billion of taxpayer money to finance the project.
+Read and use the case papers and other documents for our legal challenge.
+Friends of the Earth's legal challenge to the UK government over its backing of a gas megaproject in Mozambique was refused permission to appeal to the Supreme Court in June 2023, bringing an end to the case.

-We say the UK government’s financing of TotalEnergies' liquid natural gas plant in Mozambique was unlawful.
-We are sharing the court papers so people can see our detailed arguments.
+We’re very disappointed by this decision.
+Putting $1.15 billion of public money behind a giant fossil fuel project is clearly the wrong decision in a climate crisis.
+We said the UK government’s financing of TotalEnergies' liquid natural gas (LNG) plant in Mozambique was unlawful.
+We're sharing the court papers so people can see our detailed arguments.

 Grounds for challenge